 |---|---|

-| Proposed area | ~1,600 acres in the Little River Valley, Southwest Allen County |
+| Proposed area | ~1604 acres targeted for acquisition in the Little River Valley, Southwest Allen County (~710 acres proposed for industrial and quarry operations) |

 | Industrial uses | Limestone quarry (open-pit) + asphalt plant + concrete batching plant |